Jelmerro/Vieb/FAQ.md

 Also see [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Window/open#usability_issues) for a list of reasons against using popups (or `window.open` in general, which is the JavaScript api for opening custom windows).
 I encourage users who run into sites still using popups today to get in touch with the site authors about this.

+#### Why can't I open multiple browser windows?

+Contrary to what people think this fundamentally unsupported by Chromium, it's not a use case that is actually supported, due to the nature of storing browsing data.
+Some resources remain locked as long as Chromium runs and as such can't be used by multiple processes at the same time, while others are not locked and therefor are prone to race conditions from multiple processes.
+It's [highly discouraged by Electron](https://github.com/electron/electron/issues/4727) to run multiple windows in the same datafolder.
+While Chromium has a bunch of workarounds and tricks in place to fake multiple windows, Electron and thus Vieb do not support multiple windows this same way, that is if you care about keeping your browsing data.

+You could use `--unsafe-multiwin=true` or `VIEB_UNSAFE_MULTIWIN` to override this safety feature, but this WILL result in corrupt cache, localstorage, cookies, duplicated tabs and worse.
+In short, multiple windows in the same datafolder are a very bad idea, and as such I will not offer support when you use this, hence the naming.

+Alternatively, you can start as many instances of Vieb as you want, in separate datafolders, for which you can find more info in `:help datafolder`.
+Using multiple windows by running them in separate datafolders is the recommended solution, and it supported perfectly by Vieb and is also what powers [Erwic mode](https://github.com/Jelmerro/Vieb/blob/master/Erwic.md).

 #### Does Vieb automatically update? / How do I update Vieb?

 No, Vieb does not automatically update, nor does it check for any of that in the background.